Tchimwa/Azure-Labs/BGP Redundancy/Readme.md

 ### From On-premises to both regions

-From the routing table, we can clearly see the best route to each region as we can below.
+From the routing table, we can clearly see the best route to each region as it is shown below.

 ![show_ip_route](https://github.com/Tchimwa/Azure-Labs/blob/main/BGP%20Redundancy/images/show_ip_route.png)